Q&A

 Please provide an explanation of the project for the wider public.

 The information session is held at our discretion and is not enforced by any ordinance.
-We determined the approximate scope to include those living in the area from the redevelopment project site’s outer boundary to the distance twice the maximum building height (approximately 190 meters) in the project area.
+We determined the approximate scope to include those living in the area from the redevelopment official web site’s outer boundary to the distance twice the maximum building height (approximately 190 meters) in the project area.
 This scope was set with reference to past examples of general construction briefings and briefings for Tokyo Metropolitan Government’s Special Urban Revitalization District proposals.

 For those who were unable to attend the information session, a video of the same content presented at the session is available on this project website.
 Please watch the video, and if you have any questions, feel free to use this question form.